You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

 Your child can make their own Craft Box to house craft supplies that they can use to build any imaginary world that comes to mind.

 Will they create a construction site?
-How about a theatre where the dolls or action figures present a show?
+How about a theater where the dolls or action figures present a show?
 There is no right or wrong here!

 This is an excellent activity for kindergarteners and first graders.
 They will learn how to build, mold, or manipulate items with their hands, which is an effective way to continue developing their creativity.